| Lake Winnebago Lake Flies on the radar |

 away.
 Hardly asleep, these map turtles

-require more oxygen than painted turtles buried in the mud.
+require more oxygen than painted turtles buried in the sometimes anoxic mud.
 The cold and relative inactivity allows them

 to take in all the oxygen they need from water.